-We perform survesya and assessments by using industrial standards like
+We perform surveys and assessments by using industrial standards like

 We provide advice on reducing the noise.
-If permitted to do so, we'll improve the product from which the noise is emanating.
+If permitted doing so, we'll improve the product from which the noise is emanating.

 We can consult on mitigation measures, like landscape features to barriers

 You may be entitled to sound insulation, if a new railway is effecting the noise quality in your property. by performing a noise survey according to BS 8233:2014, we are able to determine the level of noise break-in.
 The noise that enters your home.